The SEO world loves complicated things.

-- YouTube.
 With a massive library of content, YouTube is an important search engine in its own right.
 If you or your clients are particularly skilled with video, building out a YouTube channel might be a smart move.
-Initially, creating one or two simple videos with backlinks to your website will get you started.

-- Google Sites.
 Google’s spin on wikis and web page creation, creating a few pages about your niche on these websites may be worth considering.
-This property has become popular with educators—take a look at Ancient Civilization for Kids and Ed Tech at the University of Ottawa.

 As Google continues to expand and launch new products, this list may change.
 I expect that the Google products listed above are here to stay, and they all have SEO value.